stephenmcd/mezzanine/README.rst

 Please note the following points around contributing:

   * Contributed code must be written in the existing style.
 This is as simple as following the `Django coding style`_ and most importantly `PEP 8`_.
+  * Contributions must be available on a separately named branch that is based on the latest version of the main branch.
   * Run the tests before committing your changes.
 If your changes causes the tests to break, they won't be accepted.
   * If you're adding new functionality, you must include basic tests and documentation.